-Globalization: Globalization is the act of ‘going global’, meaning expanding your business beyond domestic borders.
+Globalization: Globalization is the act of ‘going global’, meaning expanding your business beyond domestic borders, for instance in India.
 Within a business context, “It includes the processes through which you learn about both international law and local regulations, how to build a multinational business environment, and connect with international partners to increase your chances of success” (Phrase 2020).

 Internationalization: “Internationalization is a corporate strategy that involves making products and services as adaptable as possible, so they can easily enter different national markets” (Lionbridge 2020).
 This typically involves adjustments in the go-to-market that greatly impact marketing and sales activities such as translation, messaging, repackaging, etc.

 Localization: Localization is the act of adapting a product or service to local markets.
 In terms of supply chain management, the term can be used to describe domestic sourcing, production, and distribution of a good or service.

 Localization & Internationalization are necessary to truly achieve globalization, as ‘going global’ still requires a focus on penetrating individual local markets.
 It’s important to also note that just because an organization practices localization, doesn’t mean that they can’t maintain a global presence, and vice versa.